 This is a steep trail, climbing from 300 feet to 3302 feet in about a mile and a half of travel.
 It can be muddy and slick, and you may end up wearing some of it.

 In summer, take the trail at the back of the circle signposted “Virgin Creek Falls Trail.”
 In a couple of minutes you will reach Virgin Creek Falls, a lovely spot.
 From there, the climb begins in earnest, always following the ridge to the left (north) of Virgin Creek.
 The first thousand vertical feet takes you through rain forest reminiscent of Southeast Alaska.
-The trail forks a few times but the forks always merge back together.
+The trail forks a few times but the forks generally merge back together--you'll be ok as long as you take the uphill choice at every opportunity.
 The next thousand feet runs through more stunted woods that will make New England hikers feel right at home.
-Pay attention, because the trail is sometimes indistinct when it crosses little clearings.

 I have not done this mountain in winter conditions.
 Following the trail route, it would be an easy snow climb, but one would need to be well versed in avalanche assessment.

 East Ridge.
 The east ridge of the mountain leads to Mt.
 Alyeska.
-The first part of this traverse is a pretty stroll on a grassy crest, but the going will become more challenging as you climb Alyeska itself.
+The first part of this traverse is a pretty stroll on a grassy crest, but the going becomes more challenging as you climb Alyeska itself, becoming a class 4 knife-edge at one point.

 Alyeska Bowl.
 It is possible to descend from the Max’s/Alyeska col into the main ski bowl by wending your way down sloping vegetated ledges (class 2+ when dry).
 This route is to be avoided when wet due to the slick nature of the vegetation.
 It’s also not a good place to take neophytes.
 If you see undetonated avalanche control explosives, don’t step on them or touch them; flag the location and make a report to the ski area office.